TWUOnline/ldrs591/_pages/unit-9-overview.md

 <h3>Learning Outcomes</h3>
 When you have completed this unit you should be able to:<span style="color: #ff0000"><strong> [check new outcomes]</strong></span>
 <ol>
- 	<li>Identify common elements in the discussion/conclusion section of research reports.</li>
  	<li>Compare the similarities and differences in the discussion/conclusion section of a qualitative and quantitative research report.</li>
  	<li>Evaluate the quality of the final sections of a research report on servant leadership.</li>
+ 	<li>Apply what you have learned about the discussion/conclusion section of a research report to your own leadership context.</li>
 </ol>
 &nbsp;
 <h3>Activity Checklist</h3>